cdomet-d/irc/bot/libs/curl/docs/libcurl/libcurl.md

 other prefixes indicate that the functions are private and may change without further notice in the next release.

-Only use documented functions and functionality.
+Only use documented functions and functionality!

 # PORTABILITY